GerritCodeReview/aws-gerrit/dual-primary/README.md

 Configuration values affecting deployment environment and cluster properties

+* `EVENTSBROKER_LIB_VER`: Mandatory.
+Use a [version which is compatible](https://repo1.maven.org/maven2/com/gerritforge/) with your gerrit version.
+Using incompatible versions will prevent the service from starting up.
+* `GLOBALREFDB_LIB_VER`: Mandatory.
+Use a [version which is compatible](https://repo1.maven.org/maven2/com/gerritforge/) with your gerrit version.
+Using incompatible versions will prevent the service from starting up.
 * `SERVICE_PRIMARY1_STACK_NAME`: Optional.
 Name of the primary 1 service stack. `gerrit-service-primary-1` by default.
 * `SERVICE_PRIMARY2_STACK_NAME`: Optional.
 Name of the primary 2 service stack. `gerrit-service-primary-2` by default.
 * `DASHBOARD_STACK_NAME` : Optional.
 Name of the dashboard stack. `gerrit-dashboard` by default.